cnbatch/kcptube/README_EN.md

 | ipv4_only | yes<br>true<br>1<br>no<br>false<br>0 |No|If the system disables IPv6, this option must be enabled and set to yes or true or 1|
 | [listener] | N/A |Yes<br>(Relay Mode only)|Section Name of Relay Mode, KCP settings for specifying the listening mode<br>This tag represents data exchanged with the client|
 | [forwarder] | N/A  |Yes<br>(Relay Mode only)|Section Name of Relay Mode, KCP settings for specifying the forwarding mode<br>This tag represents data exchanged with the server|

+Note: `encryption_algorithm` and `encryption_password` must be consistent at both ends of the communication.

 #### outbound_bandwidth and inbound_bandwidth
 Available suffixes: K / M / G